© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Reaveley Hill cairn cemetery is a scheduled monument protected by Historic England under reference 1006469.
 View the official record →

-Reaveley Hill cairn cemetery is a Bronze Age funerary monument located in Northumberland, consisting of multiple burial cairns distributed across the hilltop.
+Reaveley Hill cairn cemetery is a Bronze Age burial monument located in Northumberland, comprising multiple cairns that represent a significant concentration of funerary activity from the second millennium BC.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006469.

 Reaveley Hill cairn cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006469.